Study Guide for Introduction to Clinical Pharmacology Elsevier eBook on VitalSource (Retail Access Card), 10th Edition

 Elsevier eBook on VitalSource - Access Card

-Reinforce your understanding of nursing pharmacology and medication safety!
-Corresponding chapter by chapter to Introduction to Clinical Pharmacology, 10th Edition, this study guide provides exercises designed to help you administer medications safely and prevent drug errors.
+Reinforce student understanding of nursing pharmacology and medication safety!
+Corresponding chapter by chapter to Introduction to Clinical Pharmacology, 10th Edition, this study guide provides exercises designed to help your students administer medications safely and prevent drug errors.
 Learning activities include a math review, dosage calculation exercises, and case studies that emphasize clinical decision-making and prioritization.
-It’s the comprehensive review you need to succeed on course and licensure exams!
+It’s the comprehensive review that students need to succeed on course and licensure exams!

 - Variety of exercises reinforces your understanding with matching, multiple-choice, and select-all-that-apply questions, as well as crossword puzzles.